khanmaster/ansiblewithvagrant/README.md

-# Infra Structure as Code - Ansible
+# Infra Structure as Code - Ansible Configuration Management

  ## Understanding Infra Structure as Code (Iac) concepts with Ansible Provisioning

+- Pre-requisites
+- Virtual Box on windows
+- Vagrant Installe

 Timings 90-120 Minutes

 ## This Lesson Includes
-- Pre-requisites
-- None

 - What is Infra structure As Code (IaC)
 - Create a Git Hub Repository